Abdoo-mayhob/Estimated-Reading-Time/README.md

 ## Installation

-1. Upload the `est-read-time` folder to the `/wp-content/plugins/` directory.
+1. Upload the `arabic-english-estimated-reading-time` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Configure the plugin by navigating to Settings -> Estimated Reading Time in the WordPress dashboard.